Learning Outcomes

 MBE Syllabus

-For MBE, you are required to understand the rules governing hearsay and its exceptions, especially as they relate to business records.
-This article covers:
+For the MBE, you are required to understand hearsay and its exceptions, especially as they relate to business records, with a focus on the following syllabus points:

-- When business records are inadmissible due to lack of trustworthiness or improper basis.
+- When business records are inadmissible due to lack of trustworthiness or improper purpose

-- The distinction between business records and records prepared for litigation.
+- The distinction between business records and records prepared for litigation (Palmer-type problems)

 Test Your Knowledge